glue-viz/glue/doc/developer_guide/data.rst

 --------------

-In order to read data into Glue, a number of built-in *data factories* are available in the :mod:`glue.data_factories` module.
+In order to read data into Glue, a number of built-in *data factories* are available in the :mod:`glue.core.data_factories` module.
 You can easily create new data factories by following :ref:`this <custom_data_factory>` example in the Hacking guide .
-If the data factory you have developed is general enough for other people to use, you can consider adding it to the :mod:`glue.data_factories` module, in which each format should correspond to one file (e.g. ``glue/data_factories/fits.py``).
+If the data factory you have developed is general enough for other people to use, you can consider adding it to the :mod:`glue.core.data_factories` module, in which each format should correspond to one file (e.g. ``glue/data_factories/fits.py``).